jthiller/CodePath-iOS-for-Designers/Project 4 - Canvas/README.md

   * ***SO MANY HOURS***
 * **Which required and optional stories have you completed?**
   * :white_check_mark: Implement scrollable tray of images
-    * :white_large_square: You should be able to drag the tray up or down.
+    * :white_check_mark: You should be able to drag the tray up or down.
     * :white_large_square: Once the tray is revealed, you shouldn't be able to drag it any more.
     * :white_large_square: After releasing the tray, it should either move to its hidden position or its revealed position.
   * :white_check_mark: Dragging an image from the tray should create a new copy of the image which can be dragged into the canvas area.